Managing joint accounts in PocketSmith

 For example, if your Joint Bank Account balance has a negative balance of ($4,000) then you can add an asset for $2,000.

-As the balance of the joint account will fluctuate, you will need to regularly update the value of the asset added to reflect the changes in the account balance accurately.
+As the joint account balance fluctuates, you will need to regularly update the asset value to accurately reflect changes in the account balance.
 Just head to the Calendar and follow our guide here: Updating the value of an asset or debt from the Calendar page.

 Option 2 - tracking a joint account using an asset or debt

-Instead of adding the joint account as a feed account, you could track it as an asset or debt instead.
-This option is great if you are not wanting to track the transactions within the account.
+Instead of adding the joint account as a feed account, you could track it as an asset or a debt instead.
+This option is great if you do not want to track the transactions within the account.

 This way, you can simply set the balance of the joint account to your share of the ownership.